CharlesGM/games/README.md

 | Space | Restart (Game Over) |
 | Q | Quit (Game Over) |

+## Contributing

+Feel free to fork this repository and submit pull requests for improvements!

+## License

+This project is open source.
+Feel free to use and modify as needed.

+---

 Enjoy playing Snake!
-Try to beat your high score!
+Try to beat your high score! 🐍🎮